12. Verrou: a floating-point rounding errors checker

 --cc-gen-file=<FILE>

 Generate in FILE with the source format for each code source line which produces at least one cancellation.
-This functionnality is available for verrou, mcaquad and checkdenorm backends.
+This functionality is available for verrou, mcaquad and checkdenorm backends.
 The level of detected cancellations can be configured with --cc-threshold-float and --cc-threshold-double.

 --cc-threshold-float=<integer> [default=24]